Mikey's Muppet Memorabilia Museum

 Sesame Street Books 1971 - present

-Last updated: Aug 20, 2024
+Last updated: Sept 24, 2024

 A sample of Sesame Street storybooks.

 It's an insane thing to attempt, but for this page of the blog my goal is to photograph and document every single Sesame Street book that I own, and there are a lot!
 It will take quite a while before this page is finished, so keep checking back to see what has been added.
-My collection of Sesame books is just an itty-bitty sample of what has been published.
+My collection of Sesame books is just a small sample of what has been published.
 Actually, I suspect that there are so many Sesame Street books in the world today that they could fill an entire library.
 Wouldn't THAT be a cool place to visit!

 The Monster at the End of this Book, 1971-present